 Indications for pacemaker

-Bradyarrhythmia is the main indication for implantation of a pacemaker.
+Bradyarrhythmia is the main indication for the implantation of a pacemaker.
 When considering a permanent pacemaker for bradyarrhythmia, it is important to distinguish persistent, reversible and intermittent bradycardia.
 The pathophysiology and prognosis differ for these entities.
 Note that the terms bradyarrhythmia and bradycardia are used interchangeably throughout this chapter.

 The following conditions may cause intermittent bradycardia: